josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/👑_soft_power_accountability_gap.md

 ---

-## 🏛 III.
-Politeness as Cultural Firewall
+## 🏛 Politeness as Cultural Firewall

 Beyond formal law, this node proposes that Britain may also operate an informal protocol: deference.